inidamleader/InAppUpdate/README.md

 # InAppUpdate
-Google library In-App update helper class
+Helper class to use Google library In-App update